carlzoo/H2016/README.md

 Hillary Clinton parody.
 S to start, R to restart and P to pause/resume.
 Arrow keys to move.

 # Source Code:
 Due to my school's policy on plagirism they have not been posted.
-Private mssage me for this.
+Use any Java decompiler.

 Credits:
 Cash register sound: http://soundbible.com/1997-Cha-Ching-Register.html